microsoft/vscode-tslint/tslint/README.md

 # Release Notes

+## 0.5.14
+- Watch for changes in the tslint.json when the file is located outside of the workspace.

 ## 0.5.13
 - Handle the case where a user edits a `tslint.json` configuration file and it is in an intermediate inconsistent state gracefully.